-To become authorized to prescribe medications as an RN in General Class in Ontario, RNs must complete a CNO approved prescribing education program.
+To become authorized to prescribe medications as an RN in General Class in Ontario, RNs must complete CNO-approved RN prescribing education.

 RNs have two education options available to become authorized to prescribe in Ontario.
 They can: